alicht/GAsamplelesson/README.md

 ## Implementing JavaScript's new "class" keyword

-Let's take a long at how a constructor would look like when we use class:
+Let's take a look at what a constructor looks like when we use class:

 ```
 class Pikachu {